DEFRA/rpa-mit-events/README.md

 ### Set up user secrets

-Use the secrets-template to create a "secrets.json" in the same folder location as the [EST.MIT.Events.Function.csproj](EST.MIT.Events.Function/EST.MIT.Events.Function.csproj) file.
+Use the secrets-template to create a "secrets.json" in the same folder location.

 Once this is done run the following command to add the projects user secrets